Disability Lawyers in Toronto Serving Ontario and Canada

 We Can Help

-Before accepting a refusal by an insurance company to pay out on yours or a loved one’s accidental death and dismemberment policy, our lawyers for AD&D claims encourage you to consult further with us to determine whether we can assist you in recovering all or part of what rightly belongs to you or your family.
+Before accepting a refusal by an insurance company to pay out on your or a loved one’s accidental death and dismemberment policy, our lawyers for AD&D claims encourage you to consult further with us to determine whether we can assist you in recovering all or part of what rightly belongs to you or your family.
 Remember that to the insurance company, you are a number on a list, but for Share Lawyers, you are a surviving spouse or family member who deserves support.
+We are not personal injury lawyers, we specialize in accidental death and dismemberment insurance disputes.

 How much time do I have?